newcity/acf-flexible-link/README.md

 ### Installation

-1. Copy the `acf-FIELD_NAME` folder into your `wp-content/plugins` folder
+1. Copy the `acf-flexible_link` folder into your `wp-content/plugins` folder
-2. Activate the FIELD_LABEL plugin via the plugins admin page
+2. Activate the Flexible Link plugin via the plugins admin page
-3. Create a new field via ACF and select the FIELD_LABEL type
+3. Create a new field via ACF and select the Flexible Link type
 4. Please refer to the description for more info regarding the field type settings

 ### Changelog